 The vertical effect (predicted by Newton)

-The vertical Coriolis effect was actually predicted by Newton, when he discovered the laws which govern the motions of things throughout the Universe.
-As we move around the Earth, we have some speed (locally 870 mph to the East), and if no force were to act on us, we would move in a straight line, with that speed, without any change.
-But as the Earth rotates, we have to move along a circle (our parallel of latitude) to stay on the surface of the Earth.
-Since this is not a straight line, we need a force which points toward the center of that circle (toward the axis of rotation of the Earth) in order to not float off into space, and spiral away from the ground beneath us.
-As a result, the force of gravity, which we usually think of as just holding us on the Earth, actually has to do two things: hold us on the Earth, so that we don't drift away, and also squeeze us into the ground.
-It is only the latter effect which causes us to feel heavy, and if part of the force of gravity is 'used up', keeping us on the ground, then the remainder of the force, the part which produces our 'weight', will appear to be less than usual.
+The vertical Coriolis effect was actually predicted by Newton when he discovered the laws which govern the motions of things throughout the Universe.
+As we move around the Earth we have some speed (in Long Beach, 870 mph to the East), and if no force were to act on us we would move in a straight line with that speed, without any change.
+But as the Earth rotates we have to move along a circle (our parallel of latitude) to stay on the surface of the Earth.
+Since this is not a straight line, we need a force which points toward the center of that circle (toward the axis of rotation of the Earth) in order to not float off into space and spiral away from the ground beneath us.
+As a result the force of gravity, which we usually think of as just holding us on the Earth, actually has to do two things: hold us on the Earth so that we don't drift away, and also squeeze us into the ground.
+It is only the latter effect which causes us to feel heavy, and if part of the force of gravity is 'used up' keeping us on the ground, then the remainder of the force, the part which produces our 'weight', will appear to be less than usual.

 The horizontal effect: The Coriolis Effect

-If we use the rotating Earth as our reference frame, the star appears to move to the west; so the pendulum, maintaining its alignment with the star, appears to move to the west, as well.
-This illusion, created by using the rotating frame of the Earth as our reference, is the Coriolis effect of our rotation.
+If we use the rotating Earth as our reference frame, the star appears to move to the west; so the pendulum, maintaining its alignment with the star, appears to move to the west as well.
+This illusion, created by using the rotating frame of the Earth as our reference, is the Coriolis effect caused by our rotation.

-The University of Illinois' WW2010 site has an interesting, albeit all too brief movie of this effect, showing children on a playground merry-go-round rolling a ball back and forth (the Quicktime version is recommended, for quality and an audio commentary).
-The clockwise motion of the merry-go-round mimics the effect of the Earth's rotation, as seen at the South Pole.
-As seen from above, the ball moves in a straight line, from one child to the next; but in the rapidly rotating frame of the children, the ball does some very strange things.
+Click on the image at top left to see a brief movie of this effect, showing children on a playground merry-go-round rolling a ball back and forth (the Quicktime version is recommended for quality and an audio commentary).
+The clockwise motion of the merry-go-round mimics the effect of the Earth's rotation as seen at the South Pole.
+As seen from above the ball moves in a straight line from one child to the next; but in the rapidly rotating frame of the children the ball does some very strange things.

-At the Poles, the pendulum seems to turn to the West once each time that the Earth turns under it, or every 23 hours 56 minutes.
+At the Poles the pendulum seems to turn to the West once each time that the Earth turns under it, or every 23 hours 56 minutes.
 At the North Pole, where East is to your left and West is to your right, the pendulum turns around to the right.
 At the South Pole, where East is to your right and West is to your left, the pendulum turns around to the left.
-At other latitudes, the speed at which the pendulum appears to turn is different, because the top of the pendulum is being dragged around the Earth with the building that it is attached to, and so the situation is not as simple as at the Poles, but the direction of turning is still the same: to the right in the Northern Hemisphere, to the left in the Southern Hemisphere.
-Close to the Poles, the rate of turning is close to once a day, and the rate decreases as you approach the Equator, until it disappears completely at that location.
+At other latitudes the speed at which the pendulum appears to turn is different because the top of the pendulum is being dragged around the Earth with the building it is attached to, so the situation is not as simple as at the Poles, but the direction of turning is still the same: to the right in the Northern Hemisphere, to the left in the Southern Hemisphere.
+Close to the Poles the rate of turning is close to once a day, but the rate decreases as you approach the Equator, until it disappears completely at that location.

 In the case of the vertical Coriolis effect, as discussed above, there were two types of results: